 Each of the 178 bins is treated as an independent Poisson measurement with a mean corresponding to the predicted yield (where the yield is a function of the 26 WCs).
 The likelihood corresponds to the product over the 178 bins.
 A statistical analysis is performed to extract the confidence intervals for the WCs by numerically minimizing the negative log of the likelihood function; scanning over one WC at a time, the other WCs are profiled in the likelihood fit.
 The 2σ confidence intervals for all WCs are consistent with the SM prediction.
+While this analysis did not identify any indications of new physics beyond the SM, the extracted limits for the WCs could be used to help to constrain theoretical models of new physics.
+Furthermore, the extracted limits can be interpreted in terms of the energy scale Λ probed by the experiment, providing information about the energy frontier beyond which new physics discoveries may yet lie.

-Although this analysis did not identify any indications of new physics, there are many ways in which it could be improved and expanded.
+There are many directions in which this analysis could be improved and expanded.
 Further optimization of the categorization, binning, and differential distributions would help to increase the sensitivity.
 It would also be beneficial to improve the EFT modeling (e.g. by generating the simulated samples at NLO), and the incorporation of an uncertainty to account for the neglected dimension-eight effects would lead to more accurate limits.
 To broaden the analysis, additional signal regions could be explored and more rare processes could be studied.
-Performing combinations with other analyses that target different EFT effects would further expand the sensitivity to potential new physics.
+Performing combinations with other analyses that target different final states or different EFT effects would further expand the sensitivity to potential new physics.